 An exceptional coffee table book can change your life.
 In fact, the best art book in my collection did exactly that.
 Several of my photography books are life-changers too.

 Tina Barney takes pictures of people in their comfort zones.
-But I love Tina Barney because she taught me about photography.
+But I love her most because she taught me how to look at photography as art.

 Artist Michelle Albala grew up in Tokyo, Tel Aviv, Florence, and California.
 She started making sexy art in NYC after art school.
 Then Michelle found a new inspiration in Tahitian pearls and African gems.
 Thus, she now also creates fine jewelry as wearable art.